eslint/eslint/docs/src/integrate/nodejs-api.md

 ### Testing Fixes

-The result of applying fixes can be tested by using the `output` property of an error object in the `errors` array of an invalid test case.
+The result of applying fixes can be tested by using the `output` property of an invalid test case.
 The `output` property should be used only when you expect a fix to be applied to the specified `code`; you can safely omit `output` if no changes are expected to the code.
 Here's an example:

 ```js
 ruleTester.run("my-rule-for-no-foo", rule, {